java2509/UFOs/README.md

 Summary:
 - Drawback of this webpage:

   1.)
-The filter fields will only populate data if you input everything in the proper format and use only lower case for the city,state,country and shape fields.
+The filter fields will only populate data everything inputed is in the proper format AND only lower case for the city,state,country and shape fields are used.

 - Additional recommendations for further development: